stefanbylund/zxnext_level9/compilation/README.md

 Your Own Physical Edition*.

-1. Go to [specnext.com](https://www.specnext.com/latestdistro) and download the lite version of the Spectrum Next system software, e.g.
-**System/Next distribution v.1.3.2 LITE VERSION**, and unpack it on an empty pre-formatted SD card.
+1. Go to [specnext.com](https://www.specnext.com/latestdistro) and download the latest lightweight version of the System/Next distribution (the Spectrum Next system software) and unpack it on an empty pre-formatted SD card.

 2. Download [level9-boot.zip](level9-boot.zip) and unpack it in the root directory of the same SD card.
+This is an auto-bootable System/Next overlay that contains all the games and which will overwrite the default SPUI file with a newer version and add an autoexec.bas file for launching a start menu.

 3. Insert the SD card into your Spectrum Next computer and start it.